A Single Dad on Holiday

 Like all good holidays, time sped along and we were back home all too soon.
 Once back at our house, both girls hugged me and thanked me for taking them on such a “great holiday”.
 It was spontaneous and meaningful and left me stirred up and emotional.
 All lone parents feel guilty at least some of the time, and when they offered me these thanks I felt some real guilt remembering the misgivings I had had before departing.

 It struck me then that like all things in life, you tend to get out what you put in.
 The girls knew I had gone the extra mile (literally) for them during this holiday and I found then that I was able to replace my feelings of guilt with a sense of pride that during this holiday I really had put them first, and in so doing gave the girls and myself a week to remember, and budget permitting repeat as soon as we can.

-Why not pop over to our Holidays page an where you can find holidays recommended by single parents for all budgets and start planning now!
+Why not pop over to our Single Parent Friendly Holidays article where you can find holidays recommended by single parents for all budgets and start planning now!